-The Gorgias shows us a unique drama – a pupil of a foreign rhetorician versus a pupil of the Athenian philosopher.
+The Gorgias shows us a unique drama – a pupil of a foreign rhetorician versus a pupil of an Athenian philosopher.
 It is a dialogue in battle, perhaps the dialogue in battle, as Callicles’s opening words suggest.
-A contest between which teacher is the better producer of the better, and more just pupil.
-The fight begins, and none is swayed one way or the other, therefore the dialogue concludes and the fight never ceases.
+It is a contest between which teacher is better and therefore produces a more just pupil.
+The fight begins, but neither is swayed one way or the other, therefore the dialogue concludes and the fight never ceases.
 It should be noted that the Gorgias is not the only dialogue devoted to the question of rhetoric.
 There is also the Phaedrus.
-The Gorgias is dedicated to a kind of forensic rhetoric, that is rhetoric concerning just and unjust speeches, or the kind of rhetoric employed in courtrooms, and the Phaedrus is dedicated to rhetoric pertaining to erotic speeches.
+The Gorgias is dedicated to a kind of forensic rhetoric, that is, rhetoric concerning just and unjust speeches, or the kind of rhetoric employed in courtrooms, and the Phaedrus is dedicated to rhetoric pertaining to erotic speeches.
 The Phaedrus is also concerned with “love rhetoric” for the purposes of teaching, and caring for the pupils.
 Rhetoric, however, is the art of mere persuasion, in contradistinction to teaching and instruction.
 The Gorgias, however, is concerning the battle between persuasion and teaching, a practice which is concerned with making men just, and justice is the all-comprehensive virtue.

 The dialogue proceeds as follows.
 Socrates arrives at a home in Athens with his friend and follower Chaerephon who has held him up in the agora.
 The distinguished guest is Gorgias, a foreign rhetorician from Sicily with his follower Polus.
 As in the case of the Republic, Socrates begins by engaging foreigners, metics, like Gorgias and Polus, and then he proceeds to the native Athenians, primarily Callicles, where ultimately the more interesting dialogue occurs.
 This distinction is important.
 Foreigners must be careful about what they say, while natives can speak more freely.
 Callicles is the fifth and final member of the dialogue, a native Athenian.
 The Gorgias is a performed dialogue, unlike the Protagoras or the Republic, so we are not given a context by the narrator as to the time frame for when it may have occurred.
 Based on the conversation, we know that Socrates and Chaerephon have been held up in the marketplace, and have just missed a marvelous performance from Gorgias, who is now exhausted from speaking.
 They decide that the two followers will engage in dialectic, as Chaerephon asks Polus what kind of craft he practices.
 When this fails, Socrates goes up against Gorgias.